sdpython/pyquickhelper/_doc/sphinxdoc/source/contribute.rst

     from pyquickhelper.pycode import get_temp_folder
     temp = get_temp_folder(__file__, "temp_<name>")

-This folder is automatically removed if it exists.
+This folder is automatically removed if it exists when the function is called.

 Specific unit tests
 +++++++++++++++++++

-The unit test ``test_flake8.py`` ensures the all the code follows the `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ style.
+The unit test `test_flake8.py` ensures all the code follows the `pep8 <https://www.python.org/dev/peps/pep-0008/>`_ style.
 It will break it is not the case and will indicate where it breaks.
 The code can be automatically modified to follow that convention